2023 SPRING SEASON – REGISTRATION OPEN

-Osprey is a nonprofit, lacrosse organization for youth girls in the Allied Garden, Del Cerro, San Carlos, and surrounding areas.
+Osprey is a nonprofit, lacrosse organization for youth girls in Allied Gardens, Del Cerro, San Carlos, and surrounding areas.

 MISSION AND COACHING PHILOSOPHY

 The Osprey youth lacrosse program aims to keep the fun in fundamentals by creating an environment that fosters growth and a life-long love for lacrosse.
 Our goal is to develop players who are confident, team players, that possess the skills needed now and in the future.

 MTLC is fielding teams Kindergarten through 6th grade this season.
 The season runs from February 1 – May 14.

 - Registration Fees: Registration fees include but are not limited to: player jerseys, league fees, practice and game facility fees, coaching stipends, and officiating fees (where applicable)